Golden hay bales scattered across a freshly harvested field with rolling green hills and a blue sky in the background during sunset.

-Can you explain what a Farm Plan is?
+Can you explain what a Landplan is?

-A Farm Plan provides landowners with a clear, visual tool to communicate their needs and priorities to developers.
+A Landplan provides landowners with a clear, visual tool to communicate their needs and priorities to developers.
 It allows them to designate exclusion zones, such as grazing or cropping land, and establish buffer areas around homes and critical infrastructure.
 This ensures developers respect the operational realities of the property, giving landowners a stronger position in negotiations.

-Farm Plans are bespoke to each landowner.
+Landplans are bespoke to each landowner.
 What factors are considered when tailoring a plan to a specific property?

 Some landowners are open to working their farming operation around the renewable energy developers plans and won’t feel the need to include many parameters, while other landowners will need a number of parameters to ensure their farming operations can continue with the least amount of interruption.